rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.0.0 =
+Add shortcode for online bookings

 = 0.17.1 =
 Rename Subdomain to Recras name